Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: Frequency scaled DNNs and compact activation functions

 which gives an approximation to $f_{i}(\vx)$ immediately

 and to $f(\vx)$ as well

-The difficulty of the above procedure for approximating function and even more for finding a PDE solution is the need to compute the convolution in (\ref{convol}), which is computationally expensive for scattered data in the space, especially in higher dimensional problems.
+The difficulty of the above procedure used directly for approximating function and even more for finding a PDE solution is the need to compute the convolution in (\ref{convol}), which is computationally expensive for scattered data in the space, especially in higher dimensional problems.
+However, this framework will lay the structure for the multiscale DNN to be proposed next.